2025–26 Southampton F.C. season

-The 2025–26 season is the 109th season in the history of Southampton, and the club's first season back in the Championship since the 2023–24 campaign, following their relegation from the Premier League in the preceding season.
-In addition to the domestic league, the club will also participate in the FA Cup and the EFL Cup.
+The 2025–26 season was the 109th season in the history of Southampton, and the club's first season back in the Championship since the 2023–24 campaign, following their relegation from the Premier League in the preceding season.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

 Managerial changes

 Prior to the season starting, Will Still was appointed as the club's new manager on a three-year contract.
 On 2 November, Still was sacked as manager after sixteen games in charge and a win ratio of 25%, following which Tonda Eckert was appointed as interim head coach.
+On 5 December, Eckert was appointed as head coach, signing a contract until 2027.